 SMC-led group to maintain and operate NAIA in the next 15 years

-The Department of Transportation (DOTr) announced that the15-year operations and maintenance of Ninoy Aquino International Airport (NAIA) to a San Miguel Corp.
+The Department of Transportation (DOTr) awarded a 15-year operations and maintenance project to rehabilitate Ninoy Aquino International Airport (NAIA) to a San Miguel Corp.
 (SMC) led consortium on Friday.

 In a press conference, Transportation Secretary Jaime Bautista said "the pre-qualification bids and award committee completed the evaluation and made their recommendation" on Thursday night while it "was approved by the board of Manila International Airport Authority (MIAA)" on Friday.